xXMojerxx/READ-ME/auditLog.md

 6:00:23 PM - 2/5/2023 : Just had some good food at Blue Lotus.
 Saw Andrew (the softmore), was kind of funny ngl.
 Still need to turn in my comp sci homework, should do that once i get home.
 Some of my stress is kind of getting relieved bc im forgetting about most things, but still hitting me hard.
 Contemplating if i should work in robot durring 5th or just passout.

 11:58:49 PM - 2/5/2023 : Still up at night, trying to do a raid with Sergio and them.
 Idk why i stayed, i rahter go to sleep and think about other things, but here we are.
 I think what im going to do durring 5th period would be resting and staying int he corner for now.
 But other than that, i might just go to sleep now.
 OH SHOOT I NEED TO DO MY MATH HOMEWORK.
 GGS BRUH

+10:02:24 AM - 2/6/2023 : Currently in Ms Pratts class.
+Just honestly waiting for lunch to come so T can see the progress that allt he TSA memmbers have done.
+L BOZO people no cap.
+But I hate AP LANG with a passion, so i dont wnat to go to period 3 rn.
+Why tf did the school have to move ALL the juniors to AP LANG?
+Oh well, time to cope about it.